Louise Parfett Child and Adolescent Psychotherapist (MA ICP) BACP

 I am a Child & Adolescent Psychotherapist and have been working with children for over 25 years in varied roles within Education, Care and the NHS.
 I trained at the Centre for Child Mental Health in London and at Great Ormond Street Hospital.

-I work with children of all ages including teenagers, individuals with child related issues, families and mothers and babies experiencing varied difficulties.
+I work with children of all ages including teenagers and individuals with child related issues.
+I see parents and carers who have concerns about their child and are looking for guidance, families and mothers and babies experiencing varied difficulties.
 Some difficulties are relatively minor, some are more entrenched where therapeutic intervention and support is needed, including trauma and serious mental health difficulties, where I might focus in particular on bonding, attachment and containment issues.

 Teenagers and young people today may face more pressures than ever before and may go through difficult and stressful times at school, at home, with peers and with personal identity issues.
 Talking about your situation within therapy can help you work through and cope better so that you can feel happier and begin to see a new perspective and way forward.
 Over time, insights gained through psychotherapy can be integrated into your way of life.